themeum/tutor/readme.txt

 = Question Patterns =
 With this free LMS plugin for WordPress, you create questions that are supposed to be added to the Quizzes.
 Create questions by defining question type (True/False, Multiple Choice, Single Choice), marks for each question (if answered right), answer type, descriptions and answer hints for the students to attempt the right answer.

-= Student forum =
+= Student Question and Answers =

 Students can submit questions about courses before enrolling from their respective profiles.
 This useful feature in the WordPress LMS plugin encourages student interactions and helps boost conversion rates.

 = Email Notifications =
 Sending emails to students and teachers has been made automated in Tutor.
 You can send course enrollment, course completion, and quiz completion email to both students and teachers automatically.

-= WooCommerce Integration to Sell Course =
+= POWER OF WOOCOMMERCE =
 Being integrated with WooCommerce, Tutor, the WordPress LMS plugin offers eCommerce functionalities and enables you to sell courses on your website.
+You can see sales data, completed and pending orders for your courses from WooCommerce reports.
+If you want to issue discount coupons or PDF invoice, that too is possible.
+You can use any WooCommerce addon to monitor and improve your sales and marketing.

+= Easy Digital Downloads Integration to monetize courses =

+Integrate your learning management system with the renowned EDD plugin.
+Sell your courses seamlessly with multiple payment gateways supported by EDD.

 = Gutenberg Compatible =